 Following the local government elections in May 2018, new Members received a Members Induction pack and a welcome evening was arranged for all elected Members on 8 May, to cover Council values, conduct and Member interests plus a Members Marketplace was held on the 15 May to explain key Council services together with a programme of Member training in May/June 2018.
-During 2019/20 Member training was also conducted on how to use social media, homelessness and rough sleeping and EU settled status.
+During 2019/20 member training was conducted on how to use social media, homelessness and rough sleeping and EU settled status and in 2020/21 two training sessions were offered to Members on the Use of Microsoft Teams to support remote working and enable virtual (computer generated) meetings of the Cabinet and other committees.